-- a) For the financial year 1997-98, the Income Tax Authorities had withdrawn the tax exemption given to the Board under Section 10(23) of the Income Tax Act, 1961 and had raised a demand aggregating Rs.
+a) For the financial year 1997-98, the Income Tax Authorities had withdrawn the tax exemption given to the Board under Section 10(23) of the Income Tax Act, 1961 and had raised a demand aggregating Rs.
 10.17 Crores (inclusive of interest amounting to Rs.
 3.74 Crores).
 The Board had preferred an appeal with the CIT (A) against the said demand and had deposited Rs.
 4.03 Crores under protest.
 The CIT (A) through its order restored the exemption under Section 10(23) but sustained disallowance of expenditure amounting to Rs.
 0.75 Crores.
-The Board filed an appeal with the ITAT and the ITAT allowed the appeal in favor of the Board and referred the matter back to the Assessing Officer for verifying the expenses incurred out of the INDCOM Bank Account, which is pending. - b) For the financial year 1998-99, the Income Tax Authorities denied the benefit of Section 11 of the Income Tax Act, 1961 to the Board and raised a Tax demand aggregating Rs.
-4.10 Crores (inclusive of interest amounting to Rs.
-1.38 Crores).
-The Board preferred an appeal with the CIT (A) against the said demand.
-The CIT (A) through its order substantially allowed the appeal but sustained disallowance of expenditure amounting to Rs.
-0.10 Crores resulting in a demand of Rs.
-0.03 Crores.
-The Board and the Department have gone in appeal against the order of the CIT (A) before the ITAT, In the meanwhile, the Board had paid Rs.
-0.03 Crores under protest and during the year ended 31st March, 2009, the Board received refund of Rs.
-2.66 Crores (including interest amounting to Rs.
-0.62 Crores), for the financial year 1998-1999 after adjusting the demand of Rs.
-0.03 Crores.
-During the year ended 31st March 2019, ITAT appeal has been heard in October 2018 and the ITAT order has been received on the basis of which the Board will have no financial liability.
+The Board filed an appeal with the ITAT and the ITAT allowed the appeal in favor of the Board and referred the matter back to the Assessing Officer for verifying the expenses incurred out of the INDCOM Bank Account, which is pending.

-SCHEDULES FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 31st MARCH, 2019
+SCHEDULES FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 31st MARCH, 2020